Large-scale simultaneous inference under dependence: Simultaneous inference via closed testing

-\begin{remark} Note that local test $t_{\alpha}^{(r)}$ is not separable when $r = \pm \infty$, therefore the shortcut in \thmref{shortcut} for evaluating corresponding $\overline{e}_{\alpha}^{(r)}$ is not applicable.
-However, they lead to \emph{consonant}\footnote{A closed testing is \emph{consonant} if the local tests for every composite hypotheses $S\in 2^{[m]}$ are chosen in such a way that rejection of $S$ after closure implies rejection of at least one of its elementary hypothesis after closure.} closed testing as proved by \lemref{closedconsonant} in \appref{closedconso}, and one interesting fact pointed out by ~\citet{goeman2011multiple} is that if for consonant closed testing, the simultaneous FDP bound for a given set reduces to finding the number of its elementary hypotheses that the closed testing cannot reject, therefore reducing to identifying the set of elementary hypotheses being rejected after closure.
-For $r = -\infty$, this is just the Holm's method, while for $r = \infty$, this is just checking whether we can reject the largest $p$-value to decide either reject all or nothing. \end{remark}
+\begin{remark} Note that local test $t_{\alpha}^{(r)}$ does not admit form \eqref{sepsym} when $r = \pm \infty$, therefore the shortcut in \thmref{shortcut} for evaluating corresponding $\overline{e}_{\alpha}^{(r)}$ is not applicable.
+However, they lead to \emph{consonant}\footnote{A closed testing is \emph{consonant} if the local tests for every composite hypothesis $S\in 2^{[m]}$ are chosen in such a way that rejection of $S$ after closure implies a rejection of at least one of its elementary hypothesis after closure.} closed testing as proved by \lemref{closedconsonant} in \appref{closedconso}, and one interesting fact pointed out by ~\citet{goeman2011multiple} is that if for consonant closed testing, the simultaneous FDP bound for a given set reduces to finding the number of its elementary hypotheses that the closed testing cannot reject, therefore reducing to identifying the set of elementary hypotheses being rejected after closure.
+For $r = -\infty$, this is just Holm's method, while for $r = \infty$, this is just checking whether we can reject the largest $p$-value to decide either to reject all or nothing. \end{remark}

-We have presented procedures for fast inference on a single set $S$ picked freely by users.
-For users who have no idea of which candidate set to evaluate, \thmref{gammaselection} provides shortcuts for automatic selection among a sequence of incremental sets: finding the largest one among them with FDP bounded by $\gamma \in [0,1)$.
+We have presented procedures for fast inference on a single set $S$ picked freely by users, which in turn, enables effective post-hoc selection among multiple sets of interest: linear and quadratic shortcuts for automatic selection of the largest set $S$ with a prespecified bound $\overline{e}_\alpha$ can also be developed.
+For users who have no idea of which candidate set to evaluate, \thmref{gammaselection} allows them for efficient automatic selection among a sequence of incremental sets: finding the largest one among them with FDP bounded by $\gamma \in [0,1)$.